We’re once again happy to announce a new version of Tailscale.

 In addition to the connectivity improvements, there are a number of other fixes and cleanups:

-- The Linux client now respects DNS settings set in the Tailscale admin panel.
+- The Linux client now respects DNS settings set in the Tailscale admin console.

 - The Windows client now has “About” and “Exit” menu options.
 The “About” dialog will show the current stable version.
 (No auto-update option yet, but it’s a start.)
 Windows service start-up errors are now also surfaced in the UI, which is still a sad experience if it happens but should make for better Windows bug reports at least.
 We’re working on those.
 Long tail is long.